RoleConflictBench: A Benchmark of Role Conflict Scenarios for Evaluating LLMs' Contextual Sensitivity

 \paragraph{Stage 3.
-Story Synthesis} We sample two roles $r_i, r_j$ from $R$, pair each with one expectation and its corresponding instantiated situation, and synthesize a first-person story of 100–200 words.
-In the story, the first-person narrator describes their conflicting expectations but leaves their final decision unstated.
-We generate stories for all nine combinations by pairing the urgency levels of the two roles in a $3\times3$ grid.
-This ensures balanced coverage of conflicts with both symmetric (e.g., high vs. high) and asymmetric (e.g., high vs. low) urgencies.
+Story Synthesis} We sample two roles $r_i, r_j$ from $R$, pair each with one expectation and its instantiated situation, and synthesize a first-person story of 100–200 words.
+The first-person narrator describes their conflicting expectations while leaving their final decision unstated.
+We generate stories for all nine combinations of urgency levels ($3\times3$ grid).
+This ensures balanced coverage of both symmetric (e.g., high vs. high) and asymmetric (e.g., high vs. low) conflicts.